 We envision and actively pursue a fair, inclusive, and democratic campus for all.

-CU-Boulder pays its graduate employees approximately 65% of regional self-sufficiency wage, less than any other PAC-12 institution.
+CU-Boulder pays its graduate employees approximately 58% of regional self-sufficiency wage, after required fees and supplies.

 We demand a self-sufficient wage and accurate regional cost of living adjustment.